MrMatAP/mrmat-build-avoider-action/README.md

 ### Running the action locally

+> Running this action locally would require a GitHub token to be injected, so
+> this does not currently work.

 Create `.env` based on `.env.example`, but do not commit it to your repo.
 Set values in that file to simulate execution within a GitHub Workflow and execute `npx @github/local-action . src/main.ts .env`.